elusivecodes/FrostCore/README.md

 **Get Dot**

-Retrieve the value of a specified key from an Object using dot notation.
+Retrieve the value of a specified key from an object using dot notation.

-- `object` is the Object you wish to retrieve a value from.
+- `object` is the object you wish to retrieve a value from.
 - `key` is a string using dot notation, indicating the key to retrieve.
 - `defaultValue` is the default value to return if the key does not exist, and will default to *undefined*.